maelfabien/maelfabien.github.io/index.md

     - /about.html
 ---

-I'm the CEO & Co-founder of [biped](https://biped.ai/), a navigation device that aims to change the lives of blind and visually impaired people.
+I'm the Co-Founder & CEO of [biped](https://biped.ai/), an assistive device that aims to change the lives of blind and visually impaired people with robotics.
 I'm a statistician turned data scientist turned entrepreneur.
 Sharing here some of my thoughts and learnings of the last few years.